Eternity71529/cleverbot/README.md

 python3 -m pip install -U https://github.com/Eternity71529/cleverbot/archive/master.zip
 ```
 ## Usage
+(Note: actual reply may vary, and will probably make fun of you.
+This *is* Cleverbot, after all.)
 ### Non-Async Client
  #### Parameters:
    - api_key = Your API Key